-Advocate for federal and state funding for the development of affordable housing In 2021, the General Assembly created the Housing Production Fund, the State's first permanent funding stream for affordable housing.
+Advocate for federal and state funding for the development of affordable housing

+In 2021, the General Assembly created the Housing Production Fund, the State's first permanent funding stream for affordable housing.
 The fund received an initial appropriation of \$25 million, with funding being placed into a restricted receipts account from the real estate transfer tax on transactions over \$800,000.
 The initial allocation is being divided across three programs: 1) \$10 million for affordable housing production (HPF); 2) \$10 million for operating support to allow developments to serve extremely low-income households (HPF-ELI); and 3) \$5 million of municipal technical assistance.
-The HPF funds were awarded in the spring of 2022. \$1 million of the HPF-ELI funds was awarded in the summer of 2022, with the remaining funds available for award in a funding round that is currently under review.
-RIHousing released an RFP to create a pool of consultants for the municipal technical assistance program earlier this year and approved a roster of consultants in April 2023.
-The municipal technical assistance program, which is designed to assist municipalities in removing barriers to housing development and increasing the supply of affordable housing, is expected to open for applications in the spring of 2023.
+The HPF funds were awarded in the remaining funds available for award in a funding round that is currently under review.
+RIHousing released an RFP to create a pool of consultants for the municipal technical assistance program earlier last year and approved a roster of consultants in April 2023.
+The municipal technical assistance program, which is designed to assist municipalities in removing barriers to housing development and increasing the supply of affordable housing, was expected to open for applications in the spring of 2023.